pasandrei/MIRPR-pedestrian-and-vehicle-detection-SSDLite/README.md

 # Inference
 - Inference can be done on images or .mp4 videos following the example in the [`tutorial_notebook.ipynb`](https://github.com/pasandrei/MIRPR-pedestrian-and-vehicle-detection-SSDLite/blob/develop/tutorial_notebook.ipynb)
-- Speed benchmarks are also available.
+- Speed benchmarks are also available, which can be run on cpu or gpu.

 # Results
 - The following two results represent the performance of ResNet SSD and SSDLite on the COCO validation set: